krigjo25/Databases/HospitalManagementSystem/readme.md

 **Invoice.pdf**
 A simple invoice for the patient, after his stay

-##  Summary
+#  Summuary

+* Always there is room for cleaning, i choose to devide the different method in classes, and devide them into each python file, so there would be less mess in the code.

-* Some experience i learned while design this database, Kriss had to find a way to create a text sheet which is stored in the database by using "BLOB", Kriss choose to use PDF format as the text file. i had a wish to extract information from the database into the PDF file, in order for it to be dynamical.
+* Some experience i learned while design this database, Kriss had to find a way to create a text sheet which is stored in the database by using "BLOB", Kriss choose to use PDF format as the text file. kriss had a wish to extract information from the database into the PDF file, in order for it to be dynamical.
 So reportlab were a good option for this case.

 *